thomvaill/tads-boilerplate/README.md

 The first command has generated a random key in `ansible/vault_keys/production`.
 You must not commit this file.
 You should keep it in a safe place, and share it with your authorized team members securely.
-If you loose it, you won't be able to decrypt your files anymore.
+If you lose it, you won't be able to decrypt your files anymore.
 The second one has encrypted your file with AES-256.
 You can now commit it.

 You can still edit this file by running `./tads ansible-vault production edit ansible/group_vars/production_encrypted.yml`.
-Always check that you do not commit a unencrypted version of this file by mistake.
+Always check that you do not commit an unencrypted version of this file by mistake.

 ### 7.a.
 Create, provision and deploy your production environment with Terraform